-5.1.1 With effect from 1 October 2003, primary (urban) co-operative bank have been prohibited to make, provide or renew either secured or unsecured loans and advances or any other financial accommodation to its directors or their relatives, and the firms / companies/ concerns in which they are interested.
+- 5.1.1 With effect from 1 October 2003, primary (urban) co-operative bank have been prohibited to make, provide or renew either secured or unsecured loans and advances or any other financial accommodation to its directors or their relatives, and the firms / companies/ concerns in which they are interested.
 The existing advances may be allowed to continue up to the date when they are due.
-The advances should not be renewed or extended further.

-5.1.2 The following categories of director related loans are exempted from the purview of the above instructions.

-- (i) Regular employee-related loans to staff directors on the board of UCBs; - (ii) Normal loans as applicable to members to the directors on the boards of salary earners' co-operative banks and - (iii) Normal employee-related loans to managing directors of multistate co-operative banks. - (iv) Loans to directors and their relatives against Fixed Deposits and Life Insurance policies standing in their own name.

-5.1.3 Banks are required to submit information pertaining to loans and advances granted to their directors and relatives for each quarter end (i.e. 31 March, 30 June, 30 September and 31 December) in the proforma given in Annex 1 & 2, to the concerned Regional Office of this Department within fifteen days from the close of the respective quarter.

-5.1.4 In case of supersession of the Board of Directors of a bank, the concerned bank should submit the statement in respect of loans and advances availed by special officers/Administrators including their relatives.
+The advances should not be renewed or extended further. - 5.1.2 The following categories of director related loans are exempted from the purview of the above instructions. - (i) Regular employee-related loans to staff directors on the board of UCBs; - (ii) Normal loans as applicable to members to the directors on the boards of salary earners' co-operative banks and - (iii) Normal employee-related loans to managing directors of multi-state co-operative banks. - (iv) Loans to directors and their relatives against Fixed Deposits and Life Insurance policies standing in their own name. - 5.1.3 Banks are required to submit information pertaining to loans and advances granted to their directors and relatives for each quarter end (i.e. 31 March, 30 June, 30 September and 31 December) in the proforma given in Annex 1 & 2, to the concerned Regional Office of this Department within fifteen days from the close of the respective quarter. - 5.1.4 In the case of banks functioning under Administrator(s) / Person(s) in Charge, bank should submit the information in respect of loans and advances availed by Person(s) in Charge / Special Officers / Administrator(s) including their relatives.